After long wait, Mainers revel in first day of recreational pot sales

 “Keep the corporate corruption out of Maine and let’s keep it all local folks,” Julia shouted at cars pulling into the Mallside Plaza where Theory Wellness is located.
 Julia was one of a dozen medical caregivers and patients picketing the sidewalk outside of the plaza.
 “These guys are not our friends.
 They’re here to eat our lunch.”

-But Thomas Winstanley, Theory’s marketing manager, said the founders want to subsidize Maine prices now, when the supply delays have driven up wholesale costs and forced retailers to use double-taxed medical marijuana, to avoid driving Mainers used to lower medical prices away from the recreational market.
+But Brandon Pollock, Theory’s chief executive, has said the founders want to subsidize Maine prices now, when the supply delays have driven up wholesale costs and forced retailers to use double-taxed medical marijuana, to avoid driving Mainers used to lower medical prices away from the recreational market.
 It’s about the customer, not the competition, he said.

 Erin Carr and Jackson Bickford of Rochester, N.H., made the drive up from their Kennebunk hotel to participate in opening day.
 They like the idea of keeping marijuana local, but coming from a legalization holdout state, they are just happy to shop for marijuana anywhere.
 They chose to shop at Theory Wellness because it was closest and opened first, they said.

-Note: Correction: This story was updated at 11:20 a.m.
-Saturday Oct.
-10, 2020 to correct the attribution for Theory Wellness’ pricing strategy.